Academic Year: 2009 – 2010

 Most courses at UIS earn three or four semester hours of credit.
 A full-time undergraduate or graduate student is considered to be one taking 12 or more semester hours.

-To enroll for more than 18 semester hours during the fall or spring semesters or more than eight semester hours during the summer term, a petition requesting overload must be submitted to the Office of Records and Registration.
+To enroll for more than 18 semester hours during the fall or spring semesters or more than eight semester hours during the summer term, a Student Petition requesting an overload must be approved by the appropriate individuals.
+Additional information regarding the required signatures can be found on the Office of Records and Registration’s website.

-Note: A graduate assistant's normal load is 16 to 24 hours for an academic year, eight to 12 hours per semester.
-Graduate assistants who wish to enroll for more than 24 hours in any academic year must have the approval of the adviser, a program representative, and the appropriate dean.
+A graduate assistant’s normal load is 16 to 24 hours for an academic year, eight to 12 hours per semester.
+Graduate assistants who wish to enroll for more than 24 hours in any academic year must have the approval of the advisor, a department chair, and the appropriate dean.
 The graduate assistantship tuition waiver covers a maximum of 30 hours per academic year (fall, spring, and summer).

-Students placed on academic probation for two successive terms will be suspended and must wait two terms before petitioning for re-admission.
+Students placed on academic probation for two successive terms will be academically suspended and must wait two semesters before petitioning for re-admission (summer is considered a semester).
+Appeal forms are available on the Office of Records and Registration’s website.
 Students in exceptional circumstances may appeal immediately.

-Complete details on UIS' academic probation policy are available from faculty advisers or the Office of Records and Registration.
+Complete details on UIS’ academic probation and suspension policy are available from the Office of Records and Registration.

-The grade-point average is determined by multiplying grade-point equivalents by the number of semester hours earned in a course, then dividing the total number of grade-points in courses completed at UIS by the total number of hours represented by those courses (excluding courses with grades of CR, NC, W, I, DFR, R, or AU).
+The grade-point average is determined by multiplying grade-point equivalents by the number of semester hours earned in a course, then dividing the total number of grade-points earned in all courses completed at UIS by the total number of hours represented by those courses (excluding courses with grades of ACR, AU, CR, DFR, I, NC, NR, R, or W).

 Grade-point equivalents are: